A Culinary Education with a World View

 Himmat Shergill’s first job at Les Amis, a fine dining restaurant when he was 18, made him a lot more certain about his career path.
 He enrolled at Temasek Polytechnic’s Culinary & Catering Management, and the progression to CIA was a natural option for him after his diploma studies.

 Himmat, 25, has indeed found his niche.
 He was the first student from CIA to land an externship at the French Laundry, a fine dining restaurant in Yountville, CA., which uses French techniques to cook Californian produce.
-After his four-month externship in 2016, he was offered a job to work full-time at the French Laundry for a year from May 2017.
+He completed his four-month stint at the restaurant in 2017.

 “I am very happy to work in the US and learn more about its culture.
-With the kitchen environment being so intense, the most important quality of a chef is to be positive, and to be calm under all circumstances,” said Himmat, who made a trip back to Singapore for his graduation.
+With the kitchen environment being so intense, the most important quality of a chef is to be positive, and to be calm under all circumstances,” said Himmat.
 He was put in charge of the CIA Pre-Graduation Dinner, where the brigade prepared the meal for senior management from SIT, CIA, TP as well as special guests Chef Jean-George Vongerichten and Mrs Christina Ong.

 “I have gained so much from my two years in CIA.
 I have become more inquisitive and open to criticism.
 I hope to develop more vegetable-based food, and to use vegetables to create food items that taste like meat.”